dachosen1/nearquake/nearquake/test/README.md

 2. Follow the existing patterns for test organization
 3. Use appropriate mocking to isolate the component being tested
 4. Ensure tests are independent and don't rely on external services
 5. Add documentation for new test files in this README
+6. Run coverage tests to ensure your tests adequately cover the code